NAL-SupportTeam/NECCS-NAL-Automation/README.md

 ![Alt text](images/required_vm_specs.png)

 ※This component of NAL is installed in a machine where OpenStack Horizon exists.
-Please install and configuration OpenStack Horizon beforehand.
+Please install and configure OpenStack Horizon beforehand.

 ■ NETWORK CONFIGURATION

 ![Alt text](images/network_config.png)

 **Notes:**
-</br> - This guide covers the automated installation and configuration of the components in the red box using the ansible.
+</br> - This guide covers the automated installation and configuration of the components in the red box using ansible.
 </br> - For networks, a single or multiple networks can be used for each network connection.

 ### ■ PREPARATION